strimzi/proposals/009-strimzi-ui.md

 Additional Kafka capabilities which could be added later include (but would not be limited to):

-- Create, update and delete topics on the topics list page (recontextualised as a Topics page - as per mock up)
+- Create, update and delete topics on the topics list page (re-contextualised as a Topics page - as per mock up)
 - View Consumer group status for a given topic, or the whole cluster
 - View the Brokers in a given cluster, their configuration, and where appropriate, allow modification of broker configuration
 - Provide details of Kafka listener/bootstrap addresses, along with sample configuration, to allow streamline client connectivity